Still No Clues After 5 Days Of Searching For Jayme Closs

 MINNEAPOLIS (WCCO) – While investigators have received more than 800 tips in the search for Jayme Closs, no clues have emerged as to where the 13-year-old girl is five days after her parents were found dead in the family’s western Wisconsin home.

-On Thursday, 100 volunteers helped law enforcement comb through field in Barron, Wisconsin, which is about 90 miles northeast of the Twin Cities.
+On Thursday, 100 volunteers helped law enforcement comb through fields in Barron, Wisconsin, which is about 90 miles northeast of the Twin Cities.
 No significant evidence was found.

 Investigators believe Closs was home early Monday morning when her parents, 46-year-old Denise and 56-year-old James Closs, were shot to death.
 When police responded to a 911 from the home call minutes later, Jayme was gone.
 She was last seen at a family gathering over the weekend.